endlesspint8/endlesspint8.github.io/_posts/2019-04-07-divide-it-we-stand.md

 <img src="/gallery/2019/units/g_per_drink_us.png" alt="g_per_drink_us" align="middle" width="100%" /><br />

-Often times in presenting alcohol tolerance and/or limits in the US we are presented with equivalence lists i.e., one beer is similar to one glass of wine which is itself equivalent to a shot of liquor.
-Calculating the amount of alcohol, especially in grams, takes a bit of inconvenient/non-straightforward math which naturally becomes increasingly more tricky with each additional glass.
+Often times in presenting alcohol tolerance and/or limits in the US we are presented with equivalence lists i.e., one beer is similar to one glass of wine which is itself equivalent to a shot of liquor.<sup id="a2">[2](#f2)</sup> Calculating the amount of alcohol, especially in grams, takes a bit of inconvenient/non-straightforward math which naturally becomes increasingly more tricky with each additional glass.

 ## Connect Four